Turkey with a Baby or Toddler

 Watching the Hot Air Balloons

 You wouldn’t skip the Eiffel Tower while in Paris.
-In the same way, missing out on watching the hot air balloons while in Goreme would be a crime.
-We decided against booking a flight inside the hot air balloons, since our two youngest boys (3 and 1) were too young to join.
+In the same way, missing out on watching the hot air balloons while in Göreme would be a crime.
+We decided against booking a hot air balloon flight, since our two youngest boys (3 and 1) were too young to join.
 We did not by any means feel like we missed out by just watching them float by in the morning.

 At some points we were close enough to have been able to reach up and touch them.
 We spent two mornings watching them in different locations, and they were both magical experiences.
 For the best views, you can use the Maps Me app, because vantage points are indicated within those maps.